shuzretsu/dotfiles/.config/configuration-of-README.md/qemu-installations.md

 ---

 ### **Step 2: Enable Virtualization Support**
-Ensure your CPU supports virtualization:
+You need a CPU supports for virtualization:
 1. Enable **VT-x** (Intel) or **AMD-V** (AMD) in your BIOS/UEFI settings.
-2. Verify that your system supports virtualization:
+2. Verify if your system supports virtualization:
    ```bash
    egrep -o '(vmx|svm)' /proc/cpuinfo
    ```
-   If no output appears, you might need to enable it in the BIOS/UEFI.
+   If no output appears, you might need to enable it in the BIOS/UEFI. it is easy... just go way to google what it is, every laptop and PC had different keystroke to go to BIOS.

 ---